EdgeFirstAI/documentation/docs/datasets/coco/import.md

 ## Export COCO Dataset into EdgeFirst format

-After downloading the dataset, we need to convert it from the COCO format to the EdgeFirst format.
+After downloading the dataset, we need to convert it from the COCO format to the [EdgeFirst Dataset format](../format.md).
 The `to_edgefirst(...)` function handles this conversion, transforming the standard COCO dataset structure into the EdgeFirst-compatible format.

 ```python